coyove/goflyway/readme.txt

 then at local launch:
         go run main.go -k=<key> -up=<vps ip>:8100

-Set your internet proxy to 127.0.0.1:8100, proxy username is "username" and password is "password".
-If you're using some programs which do not support proxy authentication natively (like Android), using the flag -disable-pa to disable the auth.
+Set your internet proxy to 127.0.0.1:8100 and enjoy.

 When comes to speed, goflyway is nearly identical to shadowsocks.
-But HTTP has (quite large) overheads and goflyway will never be faster than those solutions running on their own protocols.
+But HTTP has (quite large) overheads and goflyway will hardly be faster than those solutions running on their own protocols.
+(If your ISP deploys QoS, maybe goflyway gets some kinda faster.)

 However HTTP is much much easier to write and debug, I think this trade-off is absolutely acceptable.
 If you need more speed, try KCPTUN, BBR, ServerSpeeder...